dotnet/vscode-dotnet-runtime/.github/ISSUE_TEMPLATE/🐜bug-report--vs-code-runtime-extension.md

 -->

 **Describe the bug**
-The issue text was copied to the clipboard.
-Please paste it into this window.
+Errors the extension may have encountered have been added to your clipboard.
+Please paste it here and describe what happened and the problem you are facing.

 Please attach the log file located at ${ context.logger.getFileLocation() }.
 Note that this file may contain personal data.